AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 {sample}CS\_Tooltip\_12{sample}

 ### Out of chart

-In case a tooltip on your chart is as big in dimensions as it becomes a problem to demonstrate it within the chart bounds for all points, you can allow the tooltip to be shown out of a chart.
-Set {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} in "true" to let the tooltips to leave the chart bounds.
+In case when a tooltip on a chart is too big it may become a problem to demonstrate it within the chart bounds, you can allow the tooltip to be shown out of a chart.
+Set "true" to {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} to allow tooltips to leave the chart bounds.

 ```
-// let tooltips to leave the chart bounds
+// allow tooltips to leave the chart bounds
 chart.tooltip().allowLeaveChart(true);
 ```

-Note that this method can be applied only for tooltips of the whole chart, as this setting is chart-oriented.
+Note that this method can be applied only for all tooltips in a chart, it can't be set for the given series.

 {sample}CS\_Tooltip\_13{sample}

 ## Position